-In Windows Vista, 7 and 8, click Device Manager in the left part of Basic system information window.
+In Windows Vista, 7, 8, 8.1 and 10, click the Device Manager link in the left part of the Basic system information window.

-In Device Manager window, expand Disk drives section and locate the removable drive.
+In the Device Manager window, expand the Disk drives section and locate the removable drive.
 It usually includes its connector type, such as USB or FireWire in the name.

 Right-click the drive and select Properties from the menu.

 In Windows XP, select Optimize for performance to speed up the storage device.
 Optimize for quick removal disables write caching, but reduces the possibility of data loss.

 In Windows Vista and later, the options are named Better performance and Quick removal (default).